twitter-archive/sbt-scrooge/README.md

     seq(CompileThriftScrooge.newSettings: _*)

 If you use `Build.scala`, add `CompileThriftScrooge.newSettings` to your settings list.

-Here's a working example `project/plugins.sbt` and `project/Build.scala`:
+Here's a working example `project/plugins.sbt`:

     resolvers += "twitter-repo" at "http://maven.twttr.com"